anion12/JAVA-JACKPOT/README.md

 # JAVA-JACKPOT
-this is a java repository which includes all java things from basic to advanced.It will also have tricky questions and brain storming problems.
+this is a java repository which includes all basic java stuff.It also have the interview questions asked in java.